-Browns Peak via Brown's Trail is a 5.1 mile moderately trafficked out and back trail located near Tortilla Flat, Arizona that features a great forest setting and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible year-round.
+Browns Peak via Brown's Trail is a 5.1 mile moderately trafficked out and back trail located near Tortilla Flat, Arizona that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Some of the reviews state they would recommend a 4x4.
 If you are coming in from the four peaks road you definitely need a 4-wheel drive vehicle.
 We had a jeep and it was 2wd and it got stuck a few times and the roads were very tough on the car.

 The hike was nice.
 Snow make the conditions tougher and the trail is hard to follow at times.
 There is no signage.
 You have to be good with climbing and heights to make it to the top.
 One hiker noticed fresh bear tracks so be careful and come prepared.